ajhalili2006/webtop-custom-images/src/rootfs-cloudimg/README.md

 ## Why Ubuntu LTS?

 I always consider stability over feature-packed, because security is one of the protities I focus when it comes to building production-grade containers.
+While I may need to automate stuff, this should be fine.